-Raffles and promotional games must be clearly identified as such, and their conditions of participation must be easily accessible and presented in a precise and unambiguous way.
+Raffles and promotional games must be clearly recognisable as such, and their conditions of participation must be easily accessible and presented in a precise and unambiguous manner.

-The 2005 Act prohibits the sending of electronic mail for purposes of direct marketing while disguising or concealing the identity of the sender on whose behalf the communication is made, or without a valid address to which the recipient can send a request that such communications cease.
+In addition, the Law of 2005 prohibits the sending of electronic mail for the purpose of direct marketing while disguising or concealing the identity of the sender on whose behalf the communication is made, or without a valid address to which the recipient can send a request that such communications cease.